microflo/microflo/doc/braindump.md

 Correctness, Testing
 =====================
+Testing needs to be an integral part of development, with a strong level of testing being done by default, also of application/thirdparty code that uses the framework.
+This should be achieved through painfree tools/infrastructure, demonstrated usefulness, and culture building.

+* Static analysis.
+TODO: Integrate clang-analyzer, cppcheck as minimum?
+* Testing coverage.
+TODO: Integrate llvm-cov/gcov as a minimum?
+* Code quality metrics?

+Can we apply black-box testing techniques to component (and graph/app) testing?
+* Fuzz testing inputs, assert no crashes/hangs
+* Boundary/equivalence partitioning by guessing on input values?

-Can one generate/create some general tests for a component by describing/classifying the component?
+IDEA: Can one generate/create some fairely-general grey box tests for a component by describing/classifying the component?

 Possible Classes, Invariants.